jackantnapier/jacknapier.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Sociology, University of Cambridge, 2029 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.Phil. in Politics and International Studies, University of Cambridge, 2025 (merit)
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in International Relations, New York University, 2024 (summa cum laude)

 Work experience
 ======